andrewbudge/Command-line-for-Biologists/README.md

 ### Directory Structures and Files: How a a computer stores and accesses information

+Before we type and run our first commands, there are some essentials we need to cover.
 Knowing how a computer stores information is critical to using a CLI.
 When using a GUI, we see a collection of icons and folders that represent the underlying structure.
 Directories (folders) are organized in a hierarchical structure.
 Think of it as an upside-down tree.
 The top is the root directory (the trunk), and directories branch out into sub-directories from there, which can contain more subdirectories, and so on.
 Each directory can contain files and other directories.

 Another way to think of it is like a notebook.
 The whole notebook represents the entire directory structure.
 Within the notebook, we create specific sections for different topics or notes.
 These can be thought of as the sub-directories.
 Within each of these sections, notes and other information can be recorded, like different files such as PDFs or spreadsheets.